YugabyteDB-Samples/yugabyte-simple-python-app/README.md

 Congrats!
 You've successfully executed a simple Go app that works with Yugabyte Cloud.

-Now, explore the source code of `sample-app.go`:
+Now, explore the source code of `sample-app.py`:
 1. `main` function - establishes a connection with your cloud instance via Go PostgreSQL driver.
 3. `createDatabase` function - creates a table and populates it with sample data.
 4. `selectAccounts` function - queries the data with SQL `SELECT` statements.